minio/directpv-docs/content/installation/upgrade.md

 ## Upgrade from versions < v3.2.x

-If you are on DirectCSI version < 3.2.2, upgrade to v3.2.2, then to the latest
+If you are on DirectCSI version < 3.2.2, first upgrade to v3.2.2, then upgrade to the latest version.

 1. Uninstall the existing setup.